jstreich/bigData/README.md

-The second half of tools are within R functions that can work much the same as other packages such as dplyr, etc. However, I find these functions much more user friendly, taking a one-liner long command, and making is much simpler in function form.
+The second half of tools are within R functions that can work much the same as other packages such as dplyr, etc. However, I find these functions much more user friendly, taking a one-liner long command, and making it much simpler in function form.

 ################################################################################